high101bro/DIVA-Assessment/README.md

 ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/84fd38cb-065b-4e5f-877a-6523731b1df5)

-The vulnerability in this code lies in the insecure storage of credentials on external storage without proper encryption or access controls.
+The vulnerability in this code resides within the insecure storage of credentials on external storage without proper encryption or access controls.
 Here's where the insecurity resides within the code:

 ```java
 // Storing Credentials on External Storage